wishiki/I-WALKED-HERE/README.md

 # I WALKED HERE

-A photograph of sliced kiwifruit on a while plate

 I WALKED HERE is a compaign for Doncaster that promotes walking as the best mode of transportation.
 By overiding the pervasive 100% Electric, 0 Emissions tagline often seen on electric vehicles, I WALKED HERE declares "100% On Foot, 0 Footprint".

 Can we be as proud of walking somewhere as we are of driving there?